tuadiel/QAandMetricsForArch/README.md

 * You should have an Eclipse IDE installed on your machine (in case you don’t have it download and install it from https://www.eclipse.org/downloads/ ).

 * Install and Configure a web-server (e.g., MAMP).
-This web server will allows you to get a visual preview of the generated graph which is composed of quality characteristics, attributes and metrics.
+This web server will allows you to get a web views of generated quality characteristics, attributes and metrics which are browsable in the online version.

 ### Steps:
 * Download and install the xText plugin into a running Eclipse.
   * Step 1) Eclipse Help > Eclipse Marketplace
   * Step 2) Install the plugin “Eclipse xText"
   * Step 3) Restart Eclipse